Muzamil6t9/PRODIGY_SD_02/README.md

 4. Keep guessing until you correctly guess the number.
 5. Once you guess the number correctly, the program will display the number of attempts it took you to win the game.

-## Instructions for Running the Program

-To run the program, follow these steps:

-1. Make sure you have a C++ compiler installed on your system. (e.g., Dev C++, Visual Studio Code with C++ extension, or any other IDE that supports C++).
-2. Download the source code file (`random_number_guessing_game.cpp`) from this repository.
-3. Open the file in your C++ IDE.
-4. Compile and run the program.
-5. Follow the on-screen instructions to play the game.

 ## About the Program